Skip to main content

 Planning is vital.

-Should a cybersecurity incident take place, your CIRT needs to know exactly how to handle it with minimal losses.
-You need to compose and battle-test your security incident response plan before any real-life incident occurs.
+Should a cybersecurity incident take place, your incident handlers need to know exactly how to manage it with minimal losses.
+You need to establish and battle-test your information security response plan before any real-life incident occurs.

-Your incident response team needs to accomplish four main tasks at the planning stage:
+Your incident handlers need to accomplish four main tasks at the planning stage:

 First, determine what events are considered cybersecurity incidents.
-Then, consider writing an incident response plan for each type of incident.
+Then, write an incident response plan for each type of incident.

 The NIST incident response framework offers three impact-based criteria for determining an incident’s priority:

-Once you prioritize possible incidents, it’s time to start planning standard procedures for responding to them.
-Consider developing containment strategies and standard operating procedures (SOPs) for the most common events, such as system failures, denial of service, intrusion, and spyware infection.
+Once you prioritize possible incidents, start planning standard procedures for responding to them.
+Develop containment strategies and standard operating procedures (SOPs) for the most common events, such as system failures, denial of service, intrusion, and spyware infection.

-In an SOP, specify the technical processes, techniques, checklists, and forms for the CIRT to use in the event of a particular incident.
+In your SOPs, specify the technical processes, techniques, checklists, and forms for the incident handlers to use in the event of a particular incident.

 You can refer to NIST Special Publication 800-86, Guide to Integrating Forensic Techniques into Incident Response, for further guidance on establishing proper response procedures.